Japan–British Exhibition: Exhibits

 Artists represented included ceramicists Yabu Meizan and Miyagawa Kozan as well as the cloisonné artists Namikawa Sōsuke, Kawade Shibatarō and Ando Jubei.
 Lacquer artist Tsujimura Shoka (1867–1929) won a gold medal for a box decorated in hiramaki-e with a stylised depiction of an asunaro plant.
 The Samurai Shokai Company won a gold medal for a set of metalwork pieces.

+There was an element of Japan being perceived as a nation of 'quaint backwardness' in the selection of art: paintings that were made by Japanese artists trained in modern Western techniques were rejected, in favour of art perceived to be wholly and traditionally Japanese in style.

 In addition to manufactured goods, traditional and modern fine arts, and arts and crafts were well represented, including nihonga (Japanese-style) and yōga (Western-style) painting, sculpture, lacquerwares, and woodcuts.
-One of the most popular craftsmen in the Exhibition was Horikawa Kozan, a celebrated potter.
+One of the most popular craftsmen in the exhibition was Horikawa Kozan, a celebrated potter.
 He was invited to demonstrate pottery-making and repair priceless antiquities, some of which had been in the possession of British collectors for generations.

+A sumo exhibition tournament was also organized with thirty-five wrestlers from the Kyoto-based sumo association on the opening day of the Anglo-Japanese Alliance commemoration.
+The group leader, a local yokozuna named Ōikari Montarō, also performed a ring entering ceremony.
+The group then embarked on a three-and-a-half-year European tour.

-The most remarkable British exhibit was the full sized gyroscopically balanced Brennan mono-rail, which gave rides of around 40 passengers at a time around a 1-mile track, and which was awarded the Grand Prize as the best exhibit.
+A significant Western exhibit was the full sized gyroscopically balanced mono-rail developed by the Irish engineer Louis Brennan, which gave rides of around 40 passengers at a time around a 1-mile track, and which was awarded the Grand Prize as the best exhibit.
 During the exhibition Winston Churchill (then Home Secretary) rode upon the car, and drove it for one circuit, he was so impressed that he arranged for the Prime Minister, H. H. Asquith and David Lloyd George among others to travel on the mono-rail in early November.